Romans 13

 Every soul, to the higher authorities, let him be subject.
 For the authority is not unless by God, and those being are by God assigned.

 Paraphrase: Let every person respect and obey the governing authorities.
-Don’t forget that every governor, king, emperor, magistrate, or anyone else who has the power to rule, has this power from God Himself.
+Don’t forget that every governor, king, emperor, magistrate, or anyone else who has authority, has this power from God Himself.
 People don’t take this power for themselves even if it seems that way.
-It is God who raises up a ruler and puts down another.
-(Psalm 75:7) Yes, God assigns to each ruler his place and station on this earth, and we are to respect God’s design in this.
+It is God who raises up one man to rule and puts down another.
+(Psalm 75:7) Yes, it is God who assigns to each ruler his place and station on this earth, and we are to respect God’s design in this.

 Comments: